DynamicDevices/mcp-webcam/README.md

 ### As MCP Server (Recommended)

-The server communicates via stdio, making it easy to integrate with MCP clients:
+The server implements the complete MCP JSON-RPC protocol and communicates via stdio, making it ready for integration with MCP clients:

 ```bash
 # Run the server